tacosdemichi001/ucr-c6h256-repo-test/README.md

 # ucr-c6h256-repo-test
-this is a test from SW dev lessons
+This is a test repo for SW dev lessons